juliafmorgado/julia/content/posts/2023-09-28_contribute-to-cncf-oss-projects-without-coding.md

 The [Cloud Native Computing Foundation (CNCF) Glossary](https://glossary.cncf.io/) is a valuable resource that helps clarify the terminology and jargon used in the world of cloud-native computing.
 It provides concise and precise definitions of essential terms, making it an indispensable tool for both newcomers and seasoned professionals in the field.

 I always encourage everyone to start contributing to Open Source early on in their career because you will:
-- learn and gain experience
+- Learn and gain experience
-- meet people who are interested in similar things as you
+- Meet people who are interested in similar things as you
-- find mentors
+- Find mentors
-- grow a reputation and leverage your career
+- Grow a reputation and leverage your career
-- get those green squares on GitHub
+- Get those green squares on GitHub
-- benefit a lot more!
+- Benefit a lot more!

 ## Localization?